 You made me remember the strange censorship of Catcher.
 In the 1950s we were forbidden (upon pain of being fired) to teach Catcher at the university in the U.S.A.
 Imagine!
 It would corrupt student language!

-Hard to imagine these days that books would be forbidden just because they make a character confuse lie and lay, use like as if, singular they and that’s for whose!
+Hard to imagine these days that books would be forbidden just because they make a character confuse lie and lay, use like for as if, singular they and that’s for whose!